Plastic degradation by marine bacteria: Impact

 According to the National Ocean Service, it is estimated that there are 8 million metric tons of plastic in the ocean.
-Ocean plastic affects many marine species in the form of whole plastic and micro plastics.
+Ocean plastic affects many marine species in the form of whole plastic and microplastics.
 Since the discovery of bacteria that can feed on plastic, there has been hope that these microbes could help clean the ocean of plastic, but Ramani Narayan, a professor in chemical engineering at Michigan State University says that this viewpoint misses the point.
-Moreover, after Kale et al. performed an extensive review of all data available on these bacteria, they have found that there are currently no practical industrial applications of these microbes in environments to make a substantial impact on the plastic problem in the ocean.
+Moreover, after Kale et al. performed an extensive review of all data available on these bacteria, they found that there are currently no practical industrial applications of these microbes in environments to make a substantial impact on the plastic problem in the ocean.
 This can be attributed to findings that have found the rate of degradation by these microbes to be low, even when optimized in laboratory settings.
 Hence, researchers at the University of Portsmouth have been working on genetically engineering these bacteria to be more efficient at degrading the plastic.

 Genetic engineering

-Scientists are working on genetically engineering Ideonella sakaiensis to break down PET plastic at a faster rate in order to make it a viable option to help recycle plastic.
-Researchers at the University of Portsmouth have discovered that mixing PETase with a second enzyme called MHETase has created an “enzyme cocktail” that degrades PET plastic at 6 times the rate it did before.
+Scientists are working on genetic engineering Ideonella sakaiensis to break down PET plastic at a faster rate in order to make it a viable option to help recycle plastic.
+Researchers at the University of Portsmouth have discovered that mixing PETase with a second enzyme called MHETase has created an "enzyme cocktail" that degrades PET plastic at 6 times the rate it did before.
 In an interview done by Bloomberg QuickTake, Professor John McGeehan, who worked with the team at the University of Portsmouth to make this discovery, spoke of the possibility to create an enzyme powder that could be distributed across plastic recycling facilities to break down plastics to their constituent components, Ethylene Glycol and Terephthalic Acid.
 These building blocks could then be used to make new plastics, which would create a more efficient and effective way of recycling plastics.
 However, Dr. Hermann J. Heipieper from the Helmholtz Center for Environmental Research does not see this as a viable option due to the high bond strength found in plastic.

+Another major part of the research being done on microbial environmental remediation involves manipulating the genomes of specific microbes to increase their metabolic power.
+For example, in Pseudomonas putida, scientists have engineered a strain to overexpress glc and glcDEF, operons that contain genes coding for enzymes that convert toxic intermediates into the next substrates in the pathway.
+This would allow plastic monomers such as ethylene glycol to be converted into high-value chemicals such as medium-chain-length polyhydroxyalkanoates (mcl-PHA).
+As a natural bioplastic, PHAs have similar properties to synthetic plastics and are biodegradable as well as nontoxic making them useful for biomedical applications.
+Its utility even extends to its potential for the production of hydrocarbon jet fuel if further chemically catalyzed.